SandyRodger/JS225_OOJ/assessment_prep.md

 Objects:
   - What are javascript objects?
+    - Javascript objects are units of code that adhere to the "Object oriented" approach to programming.
+In this approach data and behaviours are encapsulated in objects or classes.
+This helps the programmer organise the program because it means parts of the object can be hidden from the rest of the code-base and code can be more easily re-used.
+There are several ways to create an object in Javascript.
+Sharing behaviour between objects requires using a system of 'prototypal inheritance' wherein methods (and less often data) are saved onto function prototype objects that can be accessed by objects on its object prototype chain.
   - What are the different ways of organising code into objects?
   - What are Object factories?
 This: